rbjoergensen/docs.callofthevoid.dk/mkdocs/docs/articles/traefik-setup/article.md

   - "/traefik/usersfile:/traefikusers"
   - "/var/run/docker.sock:/var/run/docker.sock:ro"
 ```
 The usersfile contains a list of `name:hashed-password`.
-You can use a tool htpasswd or openssl for this.
+You can use a tool like htpasswd or openssl for this.
 ```
 admin:$apr1$i4cUyBZl$GzyVeKlwjB5UOSw2scq420
 user1:$apr1$CJ9ugIPG$yKSDt4ZkuNuz8NIyChsQP0